 Bengal was depicted by Hindus as the Goddess victimised by the British.
 “Militant political leaders primarily drew upon Shakta symbolism, especially the imagery of the Hindu cult of Kali worship, and they adopted philosophical justifications of nationalism which were based on modernist, neo-Hindu interpretation of Shankara’s Vedanta philosophy” (Barbara Southard, The Political Stategy of Aurobindo Ghosh, 1980).

 Aurobindo became a major contributor to the nationalist newspaper Bande Mataram.
 In 1907, the British government moved to prosecute this bulletin, which they regarded as a goad to violence and lawlessness.
 That year, Aurobindo was arrested by the police on a charge of sedition.
 He was subsequently acquitted because of failure to establish his editorship of the insurgent newspaper.
-By this time, Aurobindo was a major figure in the increasingly militant independence movement, which was prepared to justify murders undertaken by members of the kshatriya class.
+By this time, Aurobindo was a major figure in the increasingly militant independence movement, a body prepared to justify murders undertaken by members of the kshatriya class.

 The American historian Peter Heehs has revealed how the Indian freedom struggle, of this early phase, had both violent and non-violent aspects.
 Passive resistance was only part of the story.
 There was a tendency to terrorism in the 1900-10 decade of the Bengali resistance.
 Heehs penetrates the hagiography attaching to Aurobindo.
 At this early period, the future Yogi was a member of the extremist Jugantar party, based in Calcutta, in which his brother strongly figured.
 These revolutionaries stockpiled weapons and explosives.
 Moroever, they secretly manufactured bombs in a garden house at Manicktola, located in a Calcutta suburb.
 Aurobindo was evidently in agreement with violent tactics, though he did not apparently become directly involved in that extension.
 He is described by some commentators as a strategist or organiser.